 Elbow pain which gets worse with activity is the most common symptom.
 In severe cases, the pain may be present even when the muscles are not in use.
 The triceps muscle sometimes becomes weak or fluid builds up in the area.

 Triceps tendonitis is diagnosed through medical history, physical examinations and a review of symptoms.
 X-rays, ultrasounds or CT scans may also be used to confirm the diagnosis or rule out other problems.
+The doctor is likely to press on the areas where the tendons attach to see if there is swelling or hardness.
+Your range of motion may be tested with exercise.

 There are both surgical and non-surgical treatment options for triceps tendonitis.
 The RICE (rest, ice, compression, elevation) protocol should be used during the first two days of treatment.
 Any activities which cause elbow pain should be avoided.
 A cold compress should be applied several times throughout the day and a bandage should be used for light compression.
 Elevating the elbow above the heart is also helpful.